FAIRmat-NFDI/pynxtools/docs/getting-started.md

 ## What is NOMAD?

 Within FAIRmat, we develop **NOMAD**: an open source research data management system for making materials science data searchable and publishable.
-NOMAD can host all kinds of data from materials science - including, but not limited to, NeXus data.
+NOMAD hosts a wide variety of datasets from different domains of materials science - including, but not limited to, NeXus data.

 - [NOMAD Homepage](https://nomad-lab.eu/)
 - [NOMAD documentation](https://nomad-lab.eu/prod/v1/staging/docs/)